ferbivore/nestview-old/README.md

 Throw it an XML file (or an HTML file and the `--html` command line option) and it'll turn it into a Nestview tree.
 You can use `-T` to make things a bit more readable, or pass it a URL and `-u` to automatically download a file.

-### Viewing Python data structures

-`nvcommon.py` includes `NVSimple`, a helper class that lets you preview Python data structures (lists, dicts, objects...) in Nestview.
-You can load a server to preview a data structure in just two lines:

-	data = [1, [2, 3], {4: [5, 6]}]

-	from nvcommon import NVSimple
-	NVSimple(data).serve()

-### Things to do

-* write more tools! how about a reddit client?
-* split `nestview.html` into 3 files and get a build system working
-* figure out ways to make getting data into the viewer easier
-* set git up and push all of this crap onto GitHub so I can have docs and bug tracking like a normal human being
-* interactivity? we do have a web server
-* make the viewer embeddable
-* change the data structures so ordering is maintained

-### Things I already did

-* wrote the HTML/JS viewer and Python backend
-* gave the viewer nice expand/collapse links
-* made the viewer work on mobile
-* refactored everything several times so we can have nice abstractions
-* wrote a tool for viewing the filesystem
-* integrated an HTTP server into said tool
-* ripped out the DRY-prone parts out of said tool, including HTTP server, and turned them into a library so I can build other tools with HTTP servers
-* used said library to write an INI viewer that worked on the first try
-* implemented proper filtering in the viewer - it kicks ass
-* wrote a tool for viewing XML (and HTML)
-* implemented functions to make Nestview usable from an interactive Python console
-* implemented NVSimple on top of said functions
-* refactored Folder so we can have

 ### Status